afmp94

 Shipping is the real skill.

 Building is the easy part now.
 Getting users, iterating on feedback, handling support — that's where the actual work is.
-AI handles the code; I handle the business.

 If this works, it changes everything.